maddenp/iotaa/README.md

 ### In-Memory Asset

-External state (e.g. files on disk) is probably the most common type of `iotaa` asset.
-The following mechanism may be useful for representing an in-memory asset:
+External state (e.g. files on disk) may be the most common type of `iotaa` asset, but the following technique can be used to represent an in-memory asset (`val`):

 `location1.py`